 If a camera features a mini-plug mic input, you can connect the headphone or line output of a portable digital recorder to that input, but only if you use a specially designed cable.
 As was explained earlier in this guide, if you connect a line-level signal to a mic-level input, you’re going to get overdriven and distorted sound.
 That’s why you need to use a cable that has a built-in signal attenuator.

-There are special cables made by Sescom and Whirlwind specifically for this purpose.
-The cables have attenuators that reduce the level of the audio signal by 25dB or even 35dB, and they’re labeled to show you which end to plug into the portable digital recorder and which end to plug into the camera.
+There are special cables made by Kopul, Sescom, and Whirlwind specifically for this purpose.
+These cables have attenuators that reduce the level of the audio signal by 25dB or even 35dB, and they’re labeled to show you which end to plug into the portable digital recorder and which end to plug into the camera.
 Because the cable takes over the headphone output jack of your portable digital recorder, there are versions of this cable available that offer a “headphone tap,” which will enable you to monitor the sound of the portable recorder.

 What are some useful features to look for in a portable digital recorder?